willyvegat/web-module-project-client-auth/README.md

 * [ x] Use the [mockup provided](./addfriends_mockup.png) to build out a simple component allowing you to collect data to add in a new friend.
 * [ x] The component should include a form with inputs for each friend attribute and a submit button.
-* [ ] When submitting the form, make a call to the approprate api endpoint with your new friend data.
+* [ x] When submitting the form, make a call to the appropriate api endpoint with your new friend data.
 Remember that this is a protected route.
 * [ x] In `App.js`, add a route to allow this component to be displayed when navigating to `/friends/add`.

 #### Build a logout button

-* [ ] Build out a simple component allowing you to logout of your application cleanly.
+* [ x] Build out a simple component allowing you to logout of your application cleanly.
-* [ ] The component should make a call to the logout endpoint and remove the token on local storage by default.
+* [ x] The component should make a call to the logout endpoint and remove the token on local storage by default.
-* [ ] In `App.js`, add a route to allow this component to be displayed when navigating to `/logout`.
+* [ x] In `App.js`, add a route to allow this component to be displayed when navigating to `/logout`.
-* [ ] In `App.js`, create a navigation bar that allows the user to redirect to logout, friendslist or add friend.
+* [ x] In `App.js`, create a navigation bar that allows the user to redirect to logout, friendslist or add friend.

 #### Protect the /friends and /friends/add routes